 EMI (formerly Peacemaker Institute) hosted the Auschwitz-Birkenau Bearing Witness Retreat (founded by Zen Peacemakers) in 2009 and 2010.
 EMI founded the Rwanda Bearing Witness Retreat and Peace Initiative in 2009, conducting Bearing Witness Retreats in Rwanda in 2010 and 2011.
 EMI has also offered numerous Street Retreats in the United States.

 In addition to the Integral Peacemaker Training, EMI has also offered numerous trainings since 2001 in Nonviolent Communication (NVC), Conflict Resolution, Diversity Training, The Way of Council, Fundraising From the Heart, Community Organizing, Non-Violent Direct Action, Group Facilitation, and Community Building.
 EMI also hosted the renowned Event Training from 2001 to 2012.

 Engaged Mindfulness Institute (EMI) has trained thousands of nonprofit and business leaders, community activists, peaceworkers and social justice advocates from around the world.

 Our graduates are engaged in a wide array of community development, social change, and peacemaking activities, including:

-Engaged Mindfulness Institute is committed to honoring and promoting diversity in all of our trainings and programs, which are designed for professionals and volunteers providing mindfulness-based programs and services to at-risk individuals and underserved communities.
+Engaged Mindfulness Institute is committed to honoring and promoting diversity in all of our trainings and programs, which are designed for professionals and volunteers providing mindfulness-based programs and services to individuals in at-risk situations and communities that have been marginalized and/or are underserved.
 Our trainings and programs are open to all regardless of age, race, gender, sexual orientation or nationality, and we strive to create a safe and mindful environment for both our online and in-person programs where all may feel welcomed and respected.